 The Red Gym (Armory and Gymnasium) looks like a big red castle.
 It was built in 1894 as a militia training and student recreation center.
 Lovingly restored and renovated, it is now a National Historic Landmark and houses student services.
-Visit on your own or with a guide for groups of ten or more.
-Call Campus Visit Program at 608–265–9500.

 The Bascom Hill Historic District has some of the oldest buildings on campus.
 Civil War soldiers once drilled here, maypole celebrations, parades, gatherings, demonstrations and romantic meetings have all taken place on the hill.
 As you visit, imagine the thousands of scholars that have walked the hill and buildings before you.
 Check out 12 plaques that describe the area’s history or schedule a tour for groups of ten or more.